 Guest post by Denisa

 Born out of necessity, the perils of cooking for one, and usually not having enough time to cook, this salad is now my go-to weekday lunch, or Sunday evening light meal after a weekend of indulging.
-It’s really inspired by the Sweetgreen salads I would order at work about three times a week (a modified farmhouse Caesar salad, but with balsamic—try it), but in the comfort of my own home and without the company card, I wasn’t too keen to rack up $16 every time I wanted this salad.
+It’s really inspired by the Sweetgreen salads I would order at work about three times a week (a modified farmhouse Caesar salad, but with balsamic-so good).
+However, in the comfort of my own home, and without the company card, I wasn’t too keen to rack up $16 every time I wanted this salad.